Blaine Robison, M.A.

 The verb is used for various kinds of knowledge: (1) to know someone or about someone; (2) to be intimately acquainted with or stand in a close relation to someone; (3) to know or understand how to do something, be able; (4) understand, recognize, or come to know by experience; and (5) to remember (BAG).
 In the LXX oida occurs frequently to render Heb. yada (SH-3045; e.g., Num 11:16; Deut 1:39; Josh 2:4; 2Sam 19:6), which has a wide range of meaning, but in most occasions refers to a personal knowledge, whether of knowing persons or knowing by experience, as well as knowing by learning (DNTT 2:395).
 To the Hebrew mind "knowing" is not philosophical or theoretical, but based in reality.
 The head steward did not see, so he did not know.

 from where: Grk. pothen, interrogative adv. regarding an answer to account for something, here of place; from where, whence. it came to be: Grk. eimi.
-See the note on verse 1 above.
+See verse 1 above.
 John makes a point of the fact that the steward did not know the source of the miraculous beverage. but: Grk. de, conj. the servants: pl. of Grk. diakonos.
-See the note on verse 5 above. who had drawn: Grk. pherō.
+See verse 5 above. who had drawn: Grk. pherō.
 See the note on the previous verse. the water: Grk. hudōr. knew: Grk. oida, plperf. the head steward of the feast: Grk. architriklinos. called: Grk. phōneō, may mean (1) to utter a sound designed to attract attention, cry out or proclaim; (2) call to oneself, summon, call for, invite; or (3) identify in personal address, call.
 The second meaning applies here.

 the bridegroom: Grk. numphios, a bridegroom (derived from numphē, bride), which may be distinguished from anēr, "husband."
 In the LXX numphios renders Heb. chatan 9 times (SH-2860, daughter's husband, bridegroom, son-in-law, Jdg 19:5; Ps 19:5; Isa 61:10; 62:5; Jer 7:34; 16:9; 25:10; 33:11; Joel 2:16) and numphē renders Heb. kallah (SH-3618, daughter-in-law, bride, SS 4:8; 5:1; Isa 49:18; 62:5).
 The use of numphios emphasizes the betrothal stage of marriage that culminates with nisuin or taking his bride.
 The bridegroom is the one who goes into the nuptial chamber for consummation with his bride (cf. Ps 19:5; Joel 2:16).
 Peculiar is that the bride is nowhere mentioned in this narrative.
 The steward ordinarily would have known about the acquisition of the wine, so he assumes the bridegroom, who finances the festival, must have made special arrangements.
 Reinhartz suggests that "bridegroom" may serve as a double entendre referring to the bridegroom of the wedding and alluding to Yeshua as the eschatological bridegroom (161).
 (See Matt 25:6; Mark 2:19-20; John 3:29; Rev 19:7; 21:9.)